Amaris1209/Muhammad-Amaris-Ali/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Reactjs,ReactNative
+- 🔭 I’m currently working on MERNSTACK and AWS
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning AWS depth.
 - 👯 I’m looking to collaborate on open source.
-- 🤔 I’m looking for help with Django
+- 🤔 I’m looking for help with AWS
 - 💬 Ask me about anything related to programming
 - 😄 Pronouns: Ali